justunsix/debezium-tests/strimzi-kafka-connect-eventhubs/README.md

 Original files based on a split from this github repository https://github.com/lenisha/aks-tests/tree/master/oshift/strimzi-kafka-connect-eventhubs

+# TODO
-# TODO store multiple secrets in one file (e.g. different DB connections)
+- Store multiple secrets in one file (e.g. different DB connections)

 # Streaming CDC changes to Azure Event Hubs using Strimzi and Debezium